 How to Obtain Compensation from the Driver in the Car in Front of Yours

-The driver of the car in front of you could be held accountable if you crash the front of your vehicle into the rear of theirs.
-For example, a motorist is driving a car with faulty brake lights and is aware of the issue but does not address it.
+In some instances, the driver of the car in front of you could be held accountable if you crash the front of your vehicle into the rear of theirs.
+For example, a motorist is driving a car with faulty brake lights and is aware of the issue, but does not address it.
+You have no idea when the motorist presses down on the brakes, and your car collides with theirs.
+The driver of the car in front could be liable as a result.

 Factors That Can Contribute to Liability in a Rear-End Accident